13 Best Tactical Watches Of 2017

 Timex Men’s Expedition

 Timex has been known for many years for creating durable, reasonably high-quality timepieces.
-So it shouldn’t be any great surprise that this tactical watch ends up in our Best Bang for your Buck section.
 The Men’s Expedition is a fundamentally sound tactical timepiece that looks bold, is water resistant to 100 meters, has 100 hour countdown capability, a variety of alarm settings and shines bright through the gloom with its Indiglo night light.
 The genuine leather strap is also a nice touch.

 The Expedition tactical watch has a generous face that’s easy to read under any conditions.
 It’s moderately sized so it’s not going to get caught on every little branch as you hack your way through the woods.
 It’s reasonably easy to set the different time functions and the Indiglo backlight is nice and bright and easy to activate.
 This is one of the outstanding tactical digital watches and at just over $30 it won’t bust your kit budget to get it.